davewallace/api-specimen/README.md

 but even some useful reference links to your implementation might be of help to someone else, even if only for a short time.

+Each sample should have its own dependency specification and build requirements, platform agnostic where possible and noted otherwise.

 # Contributions

 In case there's a better workflow with simplicity in mind, let's have a master